gbmhunter/blog/content/programming/languages/c-plus-plus/callbacks/_index.md

 ## Using Static Methods Or Non-Member Functions (C-Style)

 If you are stuck with a C-style callback, there is no direct way to call non-static (i.e. takes a `this` pointer as the magic first parameter) member function.
-You can however easily call static member functions (they are no different in type signature to C-style functions)
+You can however easily call static member functions (they are no different in type signature to C-style functions):

 (run this code at <a href="https://replit.com/@gbmhunter/c-callback-in-cpp-using-static-method#main.cpp" target="_blank">https://replit.com/@gbmhunter/c-callback-in-cpp-using-static-method#main.cpp</a>)